Embracing friendship across generations

-Intergenerational programs form part of the beating heart of many of our Opal care homes.
+Intergenerational programs form part of the beating heart of many of our Care Communities.
 While the age groups involved span the spectrum from babies and pre-schoolers to school and university students, the one thing in common is the tremendous benefit that all participants receive, regardless of age.

 STEPS - Seniors & Teen Empathy Program